Critique-Guided Distillation for Robust Reasoning via Refinement: Critique-Guided Distillation (CGD)

 \subsection{Overview}

-The key intuition behind \methodname is to train a student model to perform a complete reasoning loop: from generating an initial answer, to understanding a critique of that answer, to producing a final, refined output.
-By internalizing not only how to identify its own errors but also how to correct them, the student learns a more robust and generalizable reasoning process.
-This approach, summarized in Figure~\ref{fig:cgsd_overview}, proceeds in three main stages: \begin{enumerate}[leftmargin=*] \item \textbf{Initial Answer Generation:} The student baseline $S_{\theta_{\text{init}}}$ produces a noisy response $y' \sim S_{\theta_{\text{init}}}(\cdot|x)$. \item \textbf{Critique Generation:} The teacher model $T_{\phi}$ critiques this response, generating a textual explanation of its flaws or merits, $c \sim T_{\phi}(\cdot|x,y')$. \item \textbf{Refined Answer Generation:} The teacher produces a gold-standard, refined answer $\hat{y} \sim T_{\phi}(\cdot|x,y',c)$, conditioned on all prior context. \end{enumerate}
+The key intuition behind \methodname is that a student can internalize self-correction by training on teacher-provided critiques.
+During training, the student sees its own errors alongside explicit feedback; at inference, it generates refined answers directly from prompts alone.
+This approach, summarized in Figure~\ref{fig:cgd_overview}, proceeds in three stages: \begin{enumerate}[leftmargin=*] \item \textbf{Student Answer Generation:} The student baseline $S_{\theta_{\text{init}}}$ produces a noisy response $y' \sim S_{\theta_{\text{init}}}(\cdot|x)$. \item \textbf{Critique Generation:} The teacher model $T_{\phi}$ critiques this response, generating a textual explanation of its flaws or merits, $c \sim T_{\phi}(\cdot|x,y')$. \item \textbf{Refined Answer Generation:} The teacher produces a gold-standard, refined answer $\hat{y} \sim T_{\phi}(\cdot|x,y',c)$, conditioned on all prior context. \end{enumerate}

+Importantly, the student answer $y'$ is sampled fresh for each prompt during data generation, so critiques address the \textit{specific errors} made by the current student model checkpoint, not generic problem solutions.
+This creates a curriculum naturally aligned with the student's failure modes.
+In contrast, standard distillation provides the same teacher solution regardless of what errors a student might make.

-This training-time-only intervention ensures that feedback is explicit and grounded.
-By conditioning the final answer generation on the critique, \methodname avoids the format drift seen in methods like CFT, as the model's objective remains to generate answers, not critiques.
+By conditioning answer generation on the critique, \methodname avoids the format drift seen in CFT, as the model's objective remains generating answers, not critiques.